squid-cache/squid-cache.github.io/RoadMap/Squid2.rst

 == Overview ==

 This document outlines future Squid-2 features.
-At the time of writing, there is no consensus among Squid developers on when to stop making major Squid-2 releases and focus all efforts on Squid-3.
+## At the time of writing, there is no consensus among Squid developers on when to stop making major Squid-2 releases and focus all efforts on Squid-3.
 Until Squid-2 is in feature freeze, Squid-2 and Squid-3 development trees will continue to cross-pollinate.

+UPDATE: As of May 2008 the situation has changed.
+The active Squid developers are now concentrating all new features and developments at Squid-3.
+If Squid-3 does not meet your requirements, please notify squid-dev of the missing requirements which need to be ported from Squid-2.
+Some are already known and listed on the [[RoadMap/Squid3|Roadmap for Squid-3]]

 == Release Map ==